DCotterill/halixia-hugo/content/ma/carers-allowance-2230.md

 layout: static
 ---

-Find out what financial support is available for carers
+Find out what financial support is available for carers.

 If you are already a carer or could become one in the future make sure you are getting all the financial support available.

 Many families are unprepared for a loved one needing to go into care and are often at crisis point before considering the financial impact.
-The inevitable anxiety and stress can be eased with advance and up ro date knowledge of support available.
+The inevitable anxiety and stress can be eased with advance planning and up to date knowledge of support available.

 | Provider Links      | Free or Paid  |
 | :-----------          | :--------------:      |